CoolGuy158-Git/ModernCalculator/README.md

 # Modern Calculator

 A sleek, CustomTkinter-based calculator built in Python.
-Inspired by modern calculator designs, it supports basic arithmetic, keyboard input, and a clean GUI with outlined buttons.
+Inspired by modern calculator designs, it supports basic arithmetic, keyboard input, and a clean GUI with outlined buttons with a translucent background.

 ## Features